Yin1012/BCB420.2019.hu.MAP/README.md

   dbIDs <- biomaRt::getBM(attributes=c('entrezgene','hgnc_symbol'),mart = ensembl)

   # Check if genenames in the file is the same as in dbIDS
+  # normal_genename is the cluster_genename file from hu.MAP.
+You can import by following above step.
  sej <- matrix( ncol = 3)
  for (i in 1:20){
            for (n in 1:ncol(normal_genename)){